fragmuffin/grbl-stream/media/README.md

-standard terminal screenshot with _gimp_, and cropped at:
+`gnome-terminal` screenshot with _gimp_, and cropped at:

-    offset: 0,   21
     size:   562, 314
+    offset: 0,   -21

 (documented because I like numbers and consistency)